ChrisHogan17/ClickGenApp/README.md

-## MetroGnome Application: A Click Track Generator
+## MetroGnome: A Click Track Generator for Android

 The android application component for: https://github.com/EliGrosman/MetroGnome